-Her Majesty, the Queen Mother Semane Molotlegi, is a member of the Royal Family of the 300 000-strong Royal Bafokeng Nation, a forward-thinking traditional community in South Africa’s North West Province.
-Her Majesty was blessed with six children.
-After the loss of her husband and her first two sons, Kgosi Leruo Tshekedi Molotlegi is the present King of the Royal Bafokeng Nation.
+Her Royal Majesty, Queen Mother Semane Bonolo Molotlegi is a member of the Royal Family, of the 150 000 strong Royal Bafokeng Nation, a Forward-thinking traditional community in South Africa’s North West Province.
+Her Majesty was blessed with 6 children.
+Subsequently losing her husband and her first two sons, her third son, Kgosi Leruo Tshekedi Molotlegi is the present King of the Royal Bafokeng Nation.

 Her Majesty, as the Queen, and subsequently as Queen Mother, has played a pivotal role in helping the Bafokeng to become the model traditional community it is today.
-The Queen Mother founded, among others, the Bafokeng Women’s Club and served actively in health advocacy.
-She has managed several job creation centres, serves on several boards and is the Area President for the Associated Country Women of the World (ACWW) in Southern Africa.
-Among others, she is a Patron of the World’s Children’s Prize, South African Girl Guide, Banyana Banyana (South Africa’s national women football team) and the National Choral Music Awards.
+The Queen Mother founded (among others) the Bafokeng Women’s club, Thuto Thebe Educational Fund (Education is a shield) assisting indigent learners, and served actively in health advocacy.
+She has managed several job creation centres, serves on several boards and is the Former Area President for the Associated Country Women of the World (ACWW) in Southern Africa; an International women’s Organisation.
+Among others, she is a Patron of South African Girl Guides and National Choral Music Awards (NACMA).

-Her Majesty has a history of speaking against oppression, poor educational opportunities and regional neglect of rural developments.
+Her Majesty has a history of speaking against oppression, poor education and neglect of rural development.

-As a peace-loving person, she is renowned for settling disputes positively, which is one of her Royal roles in the community.
-Humourous, compassionate and with a razor-sharp wit, Mmemogolo (“Our Great Mother” as she is affectionately called) is an emblem of much that is right with Africa today.
+As a peace loving person, she in renown for settling disputes positively, which is one of her Royal roles in the community.
+Humorous compassionate, and with a razor-sharp wit, Mmemogolo (“Our Great Mother” as she is affectionately called) is an emblem of much that is right with Africa today.